CodeForAfrica/afriLEAKS-website/_includes/parts/technology.md

----
-title: "technology"
-bg: white
-color: black
-fa-icon: gear
-style: center
----

-# Technology
+### Technology

-Afrileaks platform is based on two different servers software: GlobaLeaks and Tor2web.
+The afriLeaks platform is based on two different servers software: GlobaLeaks and Tor2web.

 The project relies also on the use of Tails, the popular live operating system which preserves the privacy and anonymity of the user.